wetek-io/Project_3/README.md

 **From A High Level**

-This app is ment to allow brides to try on gown virtually while visiting our website.
+This app is meant to allow brides to try on gown virtually while visiting our website.
 This project uses a custom UNet model which will be trained on the Meta AI segmentation dataset SA-1B.

 The model needs to be pre-trained for the app.